 JWL’s International Faculty are drawn from institutions of higher education from around the world.
 A key feature of the JWL model is the collaborative learning support available to students.
-Faculty, many of whom volunteer their time, along with online tutors, local community learning center tutors, and peer-to-peer support all contribute to a student's success.
-Local community learning center staff includes Coordinators, Academic Tutors, IT support staff, and Facilitators.
+Faculty, many of whom volunteer their time, along with online tutors, local community learning centre tutors, and peer-to-peer support all contribute to a student's success.
+Local community learning centre staff includes Coordinators, Academic Tutors, IT support staff, and Facilitators.

 Interested in becoming a professor for Jesuit Worldwide Learning?

-Courses have been developed within the framework of Ignatian pedagogy that seeks to develop the whole person, or cura personalis.
+All Courses have been developed within the framework of Ignatian pedagogy that seeks to develop the whole person, or cura personalis.
 Within each course and across the curriculum, student learning is structured around the concepts of experience, reflection and action.

 Meet more of our professors

 If you are interested in becoming a professor, please fill out this online registration form.

 For more information about becoming a professor, please contact Dr Stefan Hengst SJ

 Click here to check out our current vacancies.